A Proof-theoretic Semantics for Intuitionistic Linear Logic: Base-extention Semantics

 \section{Base-extention Semantics}

-\begin{definition}[Support] The relation of support, denoted as $\suppM{\baseB}{L}$, is a relation on sequents, indexed by a base $\baseB$ and a (finite) atomic multiset $L$, defined inductively according to the definitions of Figure~\ref{fig:ILL:support}.
+We are now ready to introduce the support relation, as mentioned in the introduction, the relation at the heart of the semantics we define in this paper . \begin{definition}[Support] The relation of support, denoted as $\suppM{\baseB}{L}$, is a relation on sequents, indexed by a base $\baseB$ and a (finite) atomic multiset $L$, defined inductively according to the definitions of Figure~\ref{fig:ILL:support}.
 Note that $\Gamma,\Delta$ and $\Theta$ are non-empty multisets.
 Furthermore, the multiset $\Theta$ contains no formulae with $(\bang)$ as a top-level connective.

 \end{definition}

 \begin{definition}[Validity] The sequent $(\Gamma:\phi)$ is said to be valid if and only if for all bases $\baseB$, it is the case that $\Gamma\suppM{\baseB}{\emptymultiset}\varphi$. \end{definition}